unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 %% Inspecting and tidying data %%

 Before you use a data set, you should make sure you understand it.
-You'll often need to tidy it up, as well.
+You'll often need to tidy it, as well.

 # Understanding a data set